skytap/well-architected-framework/resiliency/solutions/databoxmigrations.md

 5. Restore from individual libraries backups

-> Restore the libraries from the .iso image file by loading it on an
+> Restore the libraries from the .ISO image file by loading it on an
 > image catalog and using RSTLIB command

 6. Tape migration restores